Losartan: 7 things you should know

 - If you are a woman capable of having children, you should ensure you use adequate contraception to avoid getting pregnant while on losartan, as it can be harmful to a developing baby.
 If you do inadvertently become pregnant, tell your doctor immediately.

-- Do not take potassium supplements or other supplements that contain potassium unless your doctor has advised you to do so.
+- Do not take potassium supplements or other supplements that contain potassium with losartan unless your doctor has advised you to do so.

 - Losartan is metabolized in the liver to an active metabolite (which has a similar action to losartan).
 The time to peak effect after a dose is 1-2 hours for losartan and 3-4 hours for the metabolite.
 At its peak level, losartan inhibits 85% of the effects of angiotensin II, and 25 to 40% or this inhibition persists for 24 hours.
 It may take up to a week for significant blood pressure lowering or kidney effects are noted, with maximal effects occurring in 3 to 6 weeks.
 No rebound effect on withdrawal of losartan has been noted.